 You should never struggle to catch a taxi around Puerto Escondido.
 They’re always roaming the streets, giving you a little honk along the way to let you know that they’re free.

-One of the best and funnest ways to get around Puerto Escondido is by the local colectivo.
+One of the best and most fun ways to get around Puerto Escondido is by local transport, aka colectivo.
 These are effectively pick-up trucks with benches that are predominantly used by locals.
 The ones in Puerto Escondido tend to have a blue shelter over the pick-up bed.

-It’s also a great way to get chatting to some of the locals!
+It’s also a great way to get chatting with some of the locals!

-There’s nothing better than hiring a motorbike and cruising along the coastline of a country with sea views whizzing past you.
+There’s nothing better than hiring a motorbike and cruising along the coastline with sea views whizzing past you.

 Hiring a motorbike is an option in Puerto Escondido, however not many people do it as the public transport makes it so easy to get around.
 The distance you need to travel to get somewhere also isn’t very far.

-Casa de Olas is one of those hotels you see on Instagram and you would instantly love to stay.
-It’s aesthetically beautiful and has all the facilities you could need, a pool, fitness centre, bar and garden.
+Casa de Olas is one of those hotels you see on Instagram and instantly want to stay in.
+It’s stunning and has all the facilities you could ever need — a dreamy swimming pool, fitness centre, tennis courts, bar and tropical gardens.